mb-008/mb-008/README.md

 </p>

 Final year student pursuing CSE from DCRUST.
-I am a Full Stack Developer & average Linux user(i use Arch btw;) having interest in anime !!
+I am a Full Stack Developer & average Linux user(i use Arch btw;) !!

 - 🌱 I’m currently looking to explore .
 - 👯 Looking to be more productive everyday.